-Provision for income taxes included Federal, state and foreign income taxes, at effective tax rates of 20.4% in 2004 and 26.0% in 2005, benefiting from a flat 17.5% Hong Kong Corporation Tax on our income arising in, or derived from, Hong Kong for 2004 and 2005, respectively.
-The increase in the effective tax rate in 2005 is due to a greater proportion of income generated in the United States.
-As of March 31, 2005, we had net deferred tax assets of approximately \$1.9 million for which no allowance has been provided since, in the opinion of management, realization of the future benefit is probable.
-On October 22, 2004, the American Jobs Creation Act of 2004 (the "AJC Act") was signed into law.
+Provision for income taxes included Federal, state and foreign income taxes at effective tax rates of 22.1% in 2004 and 28.0% in 2005, benefiting from a flat 17.5% Hong Kong Corporation Tax on the Company's income arising in, or derived from, Hong Kong for each of 2004 and 2005.
+The increase in the effective tax rate in 2005 is due to a greater proportion of taxable income generated in the United States.
+As of September 30, 2005, the Company had net deferred tax assets of approximately \$6.2 million for which no allowance has been provided since, in the opinion of management, realization of the future benefit is probable.
+In October 2004, the American Jobs Creation Act of 2004 (the "AJC Act") was signed into law.
 The AJC Act creates a one-time incentive for U.S. corporations to repatriate undistributed earnings from their international subsidiaries by providing an 85% dividends-received deduction for certain international earnings.
-The deduction is available to corporations during the tax year that includes October 22, 2004 or in the immediately subsequent tax year.
-The Company is in the process of evaluating whether it will repatriate any international earnings under the provisions of the AJC Act.
+The deduction is available to corporations during the tax year that includes October 2004 or in the immediately subsequent tax year.
+The Company is in the process of evaluating how much, if any, of its international earnings it will repatriate under the provisions of the AJC Act.